Elizabeth Smoots, MD

-Just as pre-cancer may be detected and removed before turning into cancer, discovery of diabetes in its earliest stages can help prevent the development of full-blown diabetes.
-That, in a nutshell, is the idea behind the term prediabetes (also called impaired glucose tolerance or impaired fasting glucose).
+Just as pre-cancer may be detected and removed before turning into cancer, discovery of diabetes in its earliest stages can help prevent further development of the condition.
 Evidence indicates that people with prediabetes can take steps to return their blood sugar levels to a normal range.
 This can prevent or delay complications that are linked to diabetes.